foosel/foosel.github.io/content/blog/2025-09-15-about-my-chronic-vertigo/index.md

 I have had a chronic vertigo since fall of 2000 now.
 It's not a case of issues with low blood pressure ("blackness in front of the eyes") or some light-headedness or something like that, but rather a case of the same sensoric input being generated somewhere between my [vestibular system](https://en.wikipedia.org/wiki/Vestibular_system) and my brain as if I was on a roller coaster or sitting on a merry-go-around.
-During acute episodes this leads to problems walking, a very insecure feeling when standing and sometimes also nausea and [nystagmus](https://en.wikipedia.org/wiki/Nystagmus), not to mention exhaustion while trying to compensate for all of that.
+During acute episodes which last hours to days (and sometimes even weeks) this leads to unstable walking, a very insecure feeling when standing and sometimes also nausea and [nystagmus](https://en.wikipedia.org/wiki/Nystagmus), not to mention exhaustion while trying to compensate for all of that.
+Thankfully, it's "just" vertigo, my hearing is perfectly fine.

 This crap started with a really bad respiratory infection that gave me a high fever and put me into bed for almost two weeks.
 After the fever went down I had a constant vertigo.
 This was right during my last two years at